How to Avoid Common Mistakes in Crypto Investing

 2. Succumbing to FOMO (Fear of Missing Out)

 Mistake: Buying crypto during value surges driven by hype, such as Bitcoin’s 2024 rally to $107,411 or meme coin pumps.
-Why It’s a Problem: Purchasing at peak prices often leads to losses during inevitable corrections, as seen in the 2022 market fall when Bitcoin fell to $17,000.
+Why It’s a Problem: Purchasing at peak prices often leads to losses during inevitable corrections, as seen in the 2022 crypto market fall when Bitcoin fell to $17,000.
 How to Avoid:

 -